Skip to Content

 Draw Pumpkins onto pillow cover with sharpie pen.

-Attach Scrap Fabric
+Attach Recycled Scrap Fabric

 Begin by adding a small amount of permanent fabric glue to the outside edge of the pumpkin design.
 Next, twist a strip of the recycled scrap fabric and press it into the glue.
 You will need to hold it in place until it adheres, or you can add straight pins if required.